akashdbsf/instant-guest-post-request/prd.md

 4. I want to protect my site from spam submissions
 5. I want to customize the appearance of the submission form
 6. I want to see pending submissions in my dashboard
+7. I want approval links in emails to work reliably without expiring

+### As a Guest Author

+1. I want to submit a guest post without creating an account
+2. I want to include my author information with my submission
+3. I want to format my post content with a rich text editor
+4. I want to upload an image to accompany my post
+5. I want to receive confirmation that my submission was successful
+6. I want to preview my image before submitting
+7. I want to be notified when my post is approved or rejected

 ## Features and Requirements